olivierfriard/boris_docs/index.rst

    :width: 100%

-The following example displays only the observations with a value of **Temperature** independent variable between 18 and 22:
+Observations with a value of **Temperature** independent variable between 18 and 22:

 .. image:: observations_list2_filtered2.png